-If you are using OSX, Blockade and Docker cannot yet be truly run natively.
+Another great option is Vagrant, to run Blockade and Docker in a Linux VM.
 Use the included Vagrantfile or another approach to get Docker and Blockade installed into a Linux VM.
 If you have Vagrant installed, running vagrant up from the Blockade checkout directory should get you started.
 Note that this may take a while, to download needed VMs and Docker containers.